komlenic/drubs/README.md

 * integratable - use Drubs with shell scripts, Jenkins/Hudson, Travis CI, or any other continuous integration tools

-The "Drubs" name is a hat-tip to the indespensible Drush.
+The "Drubs" name is a hat-tip to the indispensable Drush.
 Drupal is a registered trademark of Dries Buytaert.

 ## Installation